MentalBlank/AlphaFable/README.md

   - Fixed errors encountered when exiting Barber, Bank, Town Hall, etc.
   - Corrected bank-related errors, including cases where the bank is empty.
   - Fixed `cf-statsuntrain.php`.

+### Post May 4, 2011

+**Most changelogs post-May 4, 2011, have been lost due to various reasons.
+However, here is a summary of the changes:**
+- Majority of the code rewritten, optimized and updated
+- Character transfer tool added for copying character and item information between the original game and the private server
+- Updates to website and page templates, including fixes
+- Various bug fixes in game files
+- Implementation of account activation
+- Changes to PVP mechanics
+- Modifications to items
+- Adjustments to locations
+- Removal of unused code
+- Core game updated to version 14.0.36 in the database
+- Available official game data was re-scraped and added to the database.
+- Game Version 9.8.0 was restored.
+- test14_0_36.swf renamed to game14_0_36.swf.
+- An updated game Version 15.8.05 was added.
+(Source unknown, v14.0.36 remains the default).
+- Removal of some original game files.

+**Some code has been lost, including:**
+- Account Management.
+- CMS system and general website UI etc.
+- Character Page updates etc.
+- Various configuration changes.
+- Some modified game files.
+(These items may exist still in some form in a backup, please create a pull request if you believe you have missing code).

 </details>